leafsphp/docs/src/community/community-guide.md

 ### Code of Conduct

-Our [Code of Conduct](/about/coc) is a guide to make it easier to enrich all of us and the technical communities in which we participate.
+Our is a guide to make it easier to enrich all of us and the technical communities in which we participate.

 ### Stay in the Know